 Ministry studies trains students as religiously-committed leaders for church and society in the 21st century by balancing theory and best practices with scholarship, application, and direct experience.
-The program is about faith formation across the life span and how it informs and impacts every aspect of church life.
+The program is about local church ministry, congregational life, and faith formation across the life span: how it informs and impacts every aspect of church life.

-Student internships take place in local Defiance area settings where students work with ministers and lay leaders to develop and nurture varied and challenging ministries.
+Student internships take place in local Defiance area settings where students work with ministers and lay leaders or faith-based agencies to develop and nurture varied and challenging ministries.

 Benefits of the Program